nayanamangalpalli/calculator-behavior/addition.md

 When - I will enter number, +, 0 and = 2 times

-Then - Considers = only once and displays result.
+Then - Considers = once and displays result.

 ## Scenario: Converse operation